How to Break in a Baseball Glove (The Right Way)

 Why?
 Because as you break in a glove, the leather stretches and molds to fit your hand and to accommodate your movements.
 You want a glove that feels natural on your hand, as though it’s an extension of your arm that you forget is even there.

 That’s why the best way to break in a glove — and the one you should opt for, if at all possible — is also the simplest: catch baseballs with it.
-With time and reps, the glove will naturally form to your hand, providing a custom fit and a pocket that’s adapted to how you catch the ball.
+With practice and time, the glove will mold to your hand, giving you a custom fit and a pocket shaped for your catching style.

 So throw, take ground balls, shag fly balls; whenever you can catch a ball with your hand in the glove, do so.
 It will take time, but it will be absolutely worth it.